Amazon arbitrage: Finding products and reselling – this is how the business model works

 How much money can one make with Amazon FBA?

-There are hardly any upper limits set.
-There are many Amazon FBA sellers who record millions in sales.
+There are hardly any upper limits.
+There are many Amazon FBA sellers who report millions in sales.
 However, this requires a lot of work, know-how, and resources.
 Nevertheless, quick successes with an Amazon FBA business are still possible today.
-For example, AMZ Smartsell started with a starting capital of 900 euros and was able to generate six-figure sales within a few months.
+For example, AMZ Smartsell started with a starting capital of 900 euros and was able to generate revenues in the six-figure range within a few months.

-Online Arbitrage refers to the practice of exploiting the price difference between two markets.
+Online arbitrage refers to the practice of exploiting the price difference between two markets.
 Sellers purchase a product at a lower price to then sell it at a higher price on another platform.
-The “Amazon to eBay” arbitrage and the “eBay to Amazon” arbitrage are well-known examples, where products are bought cheaply on one platform to sell them at a higher price on the other marketplace.
+The “Amazon to eBay” arbitrage and “eBay to Amazon” arbitrage are well-known examples, where goods are bought cheaply on one platform to sell them at a higher price on the other marketplace.

 How much equity is needed for Amazon FBA?